-When you first start out, it’s essential to focus on learning sales skills.
+When you first start out, it’s essential to focus on learning sales techniques.
 Indeed, you will develop :

-- The ability to persuade your prospects that you are the best person to help them.
+- Your ability to persuade your prospects that you are the best person to help them.

 - Your business finances.

-- Their deep needs (need for recognition, money, etc.).
+- His deep needs (need for recognition, money, etc.).

-- The social media site on which your avatar is (social networks, offline…).
+- The media on which your avatar is (social networks, offline…).